The Application Journey

 The first step is to give you as much information as we can so you have a clear idea of what to expect during each stage of the process.

-If you already have a mortgage broker, you’ll know that the first step of the journey is a chat with your broker to discuss your options.
-If you don’t have a broker, we've teamed up with specialist broker Keyz Mortgages.
-Keyz Mortgages have a team of experts who will offer you FEE FREE advice on Kensington products, and ongoing support before and during your application.
+If you already have a mortgage adviser, you’ll know that the first step of the journey is a chat with your adviser to discuss your options.
+If you don’t have a mortgage adviser, we've teamed up with mortgage adviser, Like Mortgage Advice.
+Like Mortgage Advice have a team of experts who will offer you FEE FREE advice on Kensington products, and ongoing support before and during your application.

-If you’d prefer to find your own broker you can visit Unbiased.co.uk where you’ll find a list of brokers you can choose from.
+If you’d prefer to find your own mortgage adviser you can visit Unbiased.co.uk where you’ll find a list of advisers you can choose from.

 Stage 1: Decision in Principle (DIP)

-Once you’ve spoken to your broker and agreed to proceed they will submit your details to obtain a Decision in Principle which will show you how much you could borrow.
+Once you’ve spoken to your mortgage adviser and agreed to proceed they will submit your details to obtain a Decision in Principle which will show you how much you could borrow.
 We calculate this using the following information:

 - Your income and outgoings